satish-pati/GPU_SIMULATOR/README.md

 - **Tasks**:(done by 20-Feb-2025)
   - Satish:
      -  Made the README file and ensured clarity .
-     -  Added nstructions BGE,BLT in both versions & Performed final testing to confirm everything works as expected .
+     -  Added instructions BGE,BLT in both versions & Performed final testing to confirm everything works as expected .
      -  Submitted the Project
   - Niharika:
      - Revalidated instruction parsing and execution .